-- General principles of veterinary bacteriology, mycology and virology. - Principles of veterinary immunology. - Infectious diseases of animals caused by bacteria, including chlamydiae and rickettsiae, mycoplasmas, fungi, viruses and prions. - For each infectious disease, emphasis is placed on its aetiology, epidemiology, pathogenesis, clinical signs, diagnosis and control. - Zoonotic diseases.
+- General principles of veterinary bacteriology, mycology and virology. - Infectious diseases of animals caused by bacteria, including chlamydiae and rickettsiae, mycoplasmas, fungi, viruses and prions. - For each infectious disease, emphasis is placed on its aetiology, epidemiology, pathogenesis, clinical signs, diagnosis and control. - Zoonotic diseases.